Suskha/TILL/README.md

 ##### 11. To order the table in ascending order (ASC) descending order (DESC) and LIMIT the output of the query by 1 elemnet

-	SELECT * FROM tableName ORDER BY tableField ASC LIMIT 1;
+	SELECT * FROM tableName ORDER BY tableField1,tableField2 ASC LIMIT 1;
+	SELECT * FROM tableName LIMIT startNumber,numberOfData;

-##### 12. Group By is used to group two common data in a field
+##### 12. Group By is used to group two common data in a field and uing HAVING

 	SELECT tablefield FROM tableName GROUP BY tableField;
+	SELECT tablefield FROM tableName GROUP BY tableField HAVING tableField = '';

 ##### 13. Select data from multiple tables

 	SELECT table1field,table2field FROM table1,table2 WHERE table1.table1fields = table2.table2fields;
+	SELECT tableName.tableField FROM tableName;

 ##### 14. Delete data from table